 UMetc creates theatre that not only tells the stories of our community, but also seeks to find the connections between all of our stories.
 In this way Educational Theatre helps us create the dialogue of our community.
 UMetc is composed of undergraduate students who serve as actors, stage managers and assistant directors.

-As the Production Assistant for the Educational Theatre Company, Amanda produces, assistant directs, and programs for the company's presentations.
-Amanda is a theatre artist with a focus in cultural memory and community engaged performance.
+As the Director of the Educational Theatre Company, Amanda provides artistic direction to UMetc as well as works closely with colleagues in Student Life to situate UMetc as a consultation and training resource to enhance the skills and efficacy of peer facilitators across campus.
+Through this work Amanda helps build inclusive campus communities.
+Amanda is a theatre artist with a focus on cultural memory and community engaged performance.
 Amanda has worked regionally with the Wharton Center, Heritage Works, Ann Arbor Dance Works, A Host of People, Tipping Point Theatre, Matrix Theatre Company, Puzzle Piece Theatre, and the Michigan Equity Theatre Alliance; and internationally with the London-based production company, Turtle Key Arts.
 Amanda has a Master of Arts from King's College, London in Theatre & Performance Studies and a Bachelor of Arts from Alma College in Theatre and English.
+In addition to Director of UMetc, Amanda is also the Artistic Director of BoxFest Detroit.

 LIKE UMETC on Facebook for More information on Auditions, Current Projects and Upcoming Shows.